Diploma of Counselling vs Bachelor of Counselling: which is right for you?

 Can you be a counsellor with a Diploma?

 Yes.
-The CHC51015 Diploma of Counselling qualifies you for ACA Level 2 registration, which is widely accepted by employers across Australia.
 Many practising counsellors hold a Diploma as their primary qualification and work in community organisations, private practice, NDIS services, and more.
 To explore the full range of roles, see 10 career paths with a Diploma of Counselling.

 Is it better to get a degree or a Diploma?

 Neither is inherently “better.”
 A Diploma is faster, more affordable, and designed for people who want to start working sooner.
-A Bachelor offers broader theoretical depth and access to PACFA registration.
+A Bachelor offers broader theoretical depth and access to higher professional-membership levels.
 The best choice depends on your career goals, timeline, and financial situation.

 What is the difference between a Diploma and a Bachelor?

 A Diploma is a VET-sector qualification that takes 12–18 months and focuses on practical, competency-based skills.
 A Bachelor is a university degree that takes three years and provides broader academic grounding.
-Both qualify you for ACA registration and professional counselling roles.
+Both lead to professional counselling roles.

 What does a Diploma of Counselling get you?

-A Diploma of Counselling qualifies you for ACA Level 2 registration and opens doors to roles including counsellor, mental health support worker, case manager, EAP counsellor, drug and alcohol counsellor, and more.
+A Diploma of Counselling opens doors to roles including counsellor, mental health support worker, case manager, EAP counsellor, drug and alcohol counsellor, and more.
 You can work in community organisations, private practice, NDIS services, hospitals (support roles), and corporate settings.

 Is a Diploma of Counselling worth it?

 For most career changers, yes.
-The Diploma offers a nationally recognised qualification at a fraction of the cost of a degree, with flexible online delivery and a clear pathway to professional registration.
-It’s the fastest route into professional counselling, and you can always pursue further study later if your goals evolve.
+The Diploma offers a nationally recognised qualification at a fraction of the cost of a degree, with flexible online delivery and a clear pathway into professional counselling.
+It’s the fastest route into the profession, and you can always pursue further study later if your goals evolve.
 For more on whether government funding is available, check our detailed guide.

 Ready to start your counselling career?